robertonetti/yeast-cascade-mutation-simulator/README.md

 - [x] data and results representation;
 - [ ] test of the regimes for different parameters;
 - [ ] application to real yeast cells.

+# TO DO:
+- [ ] create a different function for visualization,
+- [ ] eliminate repeated attributes in class diagrams;
+- [ ] create chapter "Usage" with all the examples;
+- [ ] create chapter "Implementation" with class structure, implementation of the SImulator etc.. ;
+- [ ] check if you can remove the parameter "chromosome_table" when calling "reconstructor()";
+- [ ] create chapter "Visualization";